anytizer/melodies.lmms/README.md

 Let me know back if you improved those melodies.

 ## Disclaimers
-It is a collaborative project; my work is free; but the melody may not be.
+It is a collaborative project; my work is free; but the melody or other collaborator's work may not be.
 Collaborators may retain their authorship.

 ### Samples - Disclaimer